Jaskeerat-Randhawa/Portfolio-Rebalancer/README.md

-This is the front end of the porfolio rebalancer
+This is the front end of the porfolio rebalancer aka coin-quest